-Sleepod is a multi use co-sleeper and baby lounger developed together with midwives and doulas—made to give babies and their parents a good night’s sleep, night after night.
-Perfect for napping, supervised tummy time and lounging around the house.
+Sleepod is a multi use baby-sleeper and lounger developed together with midwives and doulas—made to give co-sleeping babies and their parents a good night’s sleep, night after night.
+Perfect for napping, supervised tummy time, and lounging around the house.

 Sleepod has an organic hemp cover, a hypoallergenic polyester-fill insert and a mattress made of 100% wool.